ungood/proxnix/README.md

 Create a NixOS configuration that can run Proxmox:

-- Define a NixOS module for Proxmox VE
+- Define a NixOS configuration using proxmox-nixos
 - Stand up a temporary test node to validate the configuration
-- Document any manual steps required

 ### 2. Nix Binary Cache Container Module